nextflow-io/website/README.md

 | `make publish`    | Publish the website to s3            |
 | `make invalidate` | Invalidate the Cloudfront cache      |

+The `dev` server builds pages on request and live-updates as you make changes.
+It includes additional debugging tools, but does not do all type-checking.

 There are also a bunch of `npm` commands for more fine-grained control:

 <details>